Talking About Family in Korean: Essential Vocabulary, Titles and Cultural Norms

 These are what you’d call your spouses when you’re talking about, not with, them.
 Normally, Korean couples refer to each other with other terms of endearment or pet names.

 One of these terms is 여보 (yuh-bo) which essentially translates to “darling” or “sweetheart.”
 This term is used exclusively by married couples.
-If a younger or unmarried couple uses this term, they’re trying to be cutesy or pretend to be married.
+If a younger or unmarried couple uses this term, they’re trying to be cutesy or pretending to be married.

 Another common term of endearment is 당신 (dang-shin), which basically means “you.”
 However, take note: this term should only be used to directly address a spouse.
 If you use it to mean “you” in any other context, it can be seen as offensive.